main menu

 is eczema genetic?

-does eczema return after treatment?
+does eczema come back after treatment?

 what are the long-term effects of eczema?